Paul Delecroix: Career

 Born in Amiens, Delecroix started his career with Amiens and made six league appearances for the club.
 He spent the 2011–12 season with Championnat National side Niort and played in every league game as the team won promotion to Ligue 2 as runners-up in the National.
 He subsequently joined Niort permanently on 27 June 2012, signing a two-year contract with the newly promoted club.

-In May 2016, it was announced Delecroix would join FC Lorient on a three-year contract.
+In May 2016, it was announced Delecroix would join Lorient on a three-year contract.

-In July 2018, Delecroix joined FC Metz after being freed from his Lorient contract.
+In July 2018, Delecroix joined Metz after being freed from his Lorient contract.

 In January 2021, Delecroix signed for Championnat National club Annecy.

+On 30 June 2024, Delecroix signed for Championnat National club Dijon.

 Personal life

 Paul's father Jean-Louis is a former footballer.